Planning to hire employees in Canada? Here’s a quick guide

 2) Work with local recruitment agencies

 Alternatively, local Canadian recruitment agencies are a good way to find specialized talent.
-They usually have a readily available talent pool and can fill vacancies quickly, without compromising on candidate quality.
+They usually have a readily available talent pool and can fill vacancies quickly.

 In French-speaking Canada, a recruitment agency can also help with language barriers.